mattusifer/fast-blue-train/README.md

 # fast-blue-train

-A web application built using Clojure and ClojureScript to find the fastest, cheapest route between two locations using the Google Maps API.
+A web application built using Clojure, ClojureScript and AngularJS to find the fastest, cheapest route between two locations using the Google Maps API and the Uber API.

 ## build & run
 1. Clone the repo